The rise of NFC readers in smartphones makes engaging with customers cheap and simple.

 Step Three: Place label over NFC tag

 Any label applied to your products can be printed with text or a symbol indicating the presence of an NFC tag.
 This will let your customers know that they can use their phones to read your tag.
 The beauty of this step is how low cost it can be to utilize this technology.
-If you were willing to make an investment and buy a roll of tags, it would cost about 40 cents per tag.
+If you were willing to make an investment and buy a roll of tags, it can cost between $0.15 and $0.40 per tag.
 The labels that you already use on your packaging can be used on top of the NFC tags.
 This will provide a much more aesthetically pleasing result than a QR code.

 Step Four: Measure your efforts